 Safety must be our priority and help ensure workspaces are safe.

 Review specific health and safety requirements and evaluate recommendations and how you can implement them.

-Look at new restrictions and new standards that may effect your business reopening.
+Look at new restrictions and new standards that may affect your business reopening.

-Consider looking at WHO recommendation for keeping people safe.
+Consider looking at WHO recommendations for keeping people safe.

 Risk analysis and readiness assessment to identify ways to align with best practices and follow the latest safety protocols.

 Mapped touchpoints and cleaning regimen to maintain the safety hygiene standards.